 “Making mistakes simply means you are learning faster.”
 (W. H. Agor)

 The first quote reminds me that we need to laugh about ourselves more.
-And the second makes another important point: You can make mistakes, but you better don’t make them twice.
+And the second makes another important point: You can make mistakes, but be sure not to make them twice.

 Don’t sabotage your marketing

-Everybody has their preferred social media channel: Some people like Facebook, others spend more time on Twitter.
+Everybody has their preferred social media channel: Some people like Facebook and others spend more time on Twitter.
 But no matter if you’re a LinkedIn aficionado or an Instagram worshipper – never link your profiles and enable auto-posting!

 It also sends a bad message to your followers.
 Automatically posted content says “I’m not really here and I most certainly don’t care”, which stops social media users to engage with you and your small business.